— Tom Chi

 Read this again if you have to.
 Because we don’t need mysticism or faith anymore to envision a unified world.

-Tom Chi, inventor and co-founder of Google X, gave an enlightening talk on the topic during A-fest Mexico in 2016.
+Tom Chi, inventor, and co-founder of Google X gave an enlightening talk on the topic during A-fest Mexico in 2016.

 Not from a belief point of view, or the starting point of “if only that were true.”
-Not even from a place of spiritual knowing, in the way authors like Rev. Michael Beckwith and Neale Donald Walsch approach it.
+Not even from a place of spiritual knowledge, in the way authors like Rev. Michael Beckwith and Neale Donald Walsch approach it.

 Tom Chi spoke about interconnectedness from a place of knowing entirely based on scientific research.

 He taught us about the three elements that demonstrate we’re all one: Proof for interconnectedness is found in our (1) heart, (2) breath, and (3) mind.